-In Iran he founded a puppet theater, and he studied miniature painting at Tehran’s Fine Arts College.
+In Iran, he founded a puppet theatre, and he studied miniature painting at Tehran’s Fine Arts College.

 He has worked in the Hungarian Parliament as French, Spanish, English and Persian interpreter, was a journalist and worked for the Iranian embassy.

-Since 1990, he had grow an interest for esoteric painting and Tarot.
+Since 1990, he had grown an interest for esoteric painting and Tarot.

 Kazanlar Tarot Cards on Amazon for about $199.00.